Andrew-O39/expense_vista/docs/user_guide.md

 ### 1️⃣ Sign Up or Log In

 1. Go to your ExpenseVista web app URL (expensevista.com).
-2. Click **Sign Up** if you’re new, or **Log In** if you already have an account.
+2. Click **Register** if you’re new, or **Log In** if you already have an account.
 3. You’ll receive a verification link or welcome email.

 Your account uses **secure JWT authentication**, keeping your data private and safe.